Wilston State School: History

 Suburban growth intensified with the arrival of the railway at nearby Newmarket in 1897.
 In 1899 the Ferny Grove railway line was extended to Enoggera and the Town of Windsor, incorporating Wilston, was proclaimed in 1904.
-The suburb, near the Newmarket saleyards (1877-1931), was at first regarded as an outlying district of Newmarket, and was used for agistment, tanneries, fellmongering, dairying and extractive industries.
+The suburb, near the Newmarket saleyards (1877–1931), was at first regarded as an outlying district of Newmarket, and was used for agistment, tanneries, fellmongering, dairying and extractive industries.
 The train line to Newmarket station had a stop at Wilston, and settlement spread northwards from there to the desirable elevated slopes of Eildon Hill.
 The population of Wilston increased further following establishment of the Grange electric tramway along Days Road in 1928.

 Lobbying for a new school at Wilston began in 1912.
-The neighbouring schools of Bowen Bridge (Windsor State School) and Newmarket State School had resisted the establishment of another school, fearing it would decrease resources for existing schools in the area.
+The neighbouring schools of Bowen Bridge State School (now Windsor State School) and Newmarket State School had resisted the establishment of another school, fearing it would decrease resources for existing schools in the area.
 In 1914, a further effort was made to have a school erected in the district, pointing out that the steep nature of the area was difficult for small children; and crossing the railway and passing cattle saleyards were added dangers.
-By 1917 two potential sites for a new school had been selected.
+By 1917, two potential sites for a new school had been selected.
 Coronation Park, a recreation area, was selected after a secret ballot of parents.

 Subsequently, Wilston State School opened on 14 August 1920, comprising one suburban timber school building (Type C/T8) (now known as Block C) on 4 acres of land (1.62ha).
 The building was centrally positioned on the higher ground at the southern (Primrose Street) end of the site.
 A newspaper report described the building as timber on brick piers with an asbestos slate roof and ornamental fleches.
 There were 8 classrooms with verandahs and two teachers rooms on the north side.
 Particular reference was made to good lighting and ventilation.
 The concreted area under the building was used as play space, with conveniently placed toilets nearby.
 The school had an initial enrolment of 320 pupils, which rose with the progress of the district.

 The school gained a reputation for success in the arts and music, due largely to the efforts of the first head teacher, Walter Collings.
 His influence played an important role in the development of the school and its grounds.
 He is recognised for his public stance in opposing corporal punishment in schools and Wilston was reputedly the first school in Queensland to ban corporal punishment.
 By the late 1920s, the school possessed its own orchestra.
 Reflecting the school's arts focus, in 1923 a bust of William Shakespeare, located in a garden bed on the north side of the 1920 building, was unveiled by the Queensland Governor, Sir Matthew Nathan.